Monkey

 Body that succeeded the Continental Congress following the Declaration of Independence, 1781–9; succeeded by the US Congress following the adoption of the Constitution Click to show or hide the answer

-First ten amendments to the US Constitution (completed 1789, ratified 1791) Click to show or hide the answer
+The first ten amendments to the Constitution are collectively known as the Click to show or hide the answer

 1st amendment Click to show or hide the answer